giantswarm/docs/src/content/general/architecture/openstack/index.md

 10. Configure and harden the cluster.
 11. Run and test the management cluster functionality.

 After the management cluster is ready we deliver all the details to the customer to allow them the access to the Management API.
+From this very moment we use the same mechanism to control the cluster lifecycle as we use for workload clusters.

+Cluster API offers a set of customer resources that ...

 ### Components